onc-healthit/lantern-back-end/README.md

 2. **If you have a clean database or want to update the data in your database**
     1. Run the following command with the Lantern project running to update your endpoint resource files found in `lantern-back-end/resources/prod_resources`.
-This command will automatically query all the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`.
-It will also query CHPL for it's list of endpoint list sources and NPPES for their endpoint and npi data files and stores truncated versions of the files in the `resources/dev_resources` directory.
-    -Note: The NPPES npidata_pfile and endpoint_pfile are very large and therefore are not persisted in our directory of prod resources, so to add the full NPPES data into the database, you must run the `make populatedb_prod` command which will query NPPES for their endpoint and npi data files, cut out all the entries in the npi data file that are not organization entries, and automatically add the information to the database before deleting these large NPPES files.
-It will also add the data found in `lantern-back-end/resources/prod_resources` to the database.
-Otherwise, the `make update_source_data` command will query NPPES for their endpoint and npi data files, cut out all the entries in the npi data file that are not organization entries, and it will then create a copy of each file and reduce them to 1000 lines for development resources.
+This command will automatically query all the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`, and it will also query CHPL for it's list of endpoint list sources.
+This command will also query NPPES for their endpoint and npi data files, cut out all the entries in the npi data file that are not organization entries, and then create a copy of each file and reduce them to 1000 lines for development resources and save them in `lantern-back-end/resources/dev_resources` Resources can be moved from `lantern-back-end/resources/prod_resources` to `lantern-back-end/resources/dev_resources` to be used in the development environment.

      ```bash
       make update_source_data
       ```